Craxy/Parkitect-Currencies/README.md

   * Download the newest version of this mod from the [release page on GitHub](https://github.com/Craxy/Parkitect-Currencies/releases).
   * Extract the zip file into `{MyDocuments}/Parkitect/Mods/`.

+This mod doesn't alter savegames.
+That means you can disable and remove this mod at any time without any impact on savegames, scenarios, etc..
+The only effect is that the currency symbol is reverted back to its original *$* sign.

 ## Settings
 ![Settings](./docs/files/img/SettingsMenu.png)
 ### Symbols